 When they come out you have be quick, they sell like hotcakes.

 The best way to get a firefly guitar is through amazon.com.
-But you’ll have to have alerts set up, as they’re snapped up real quick.
+But you’ll have to set up alerts, as they’re snapped up real quick.

 There are other smaller retailers out there, but to be on the safe side I’d stick with Amazon.